-This course discusses security implementations for various Windows platforms and applications.
-Areas of study involve identifying and examining security risks, security solutions and tools available for various Windows platforms and applications.
+This course will focus on security implementations for various Windows platforms and applications.
+Areas of study involve identifying and examining security risks, security solutions, and tools available for various Windows platforms and applications.
+(3 credits)

 - ENG 101: English Composition 1

 - ENG 102: English Composition 2